Custom AI

 Special keywords

-In case the agent returns a response containing one of the following keywords, Bot will handle them specially:
+In case the agent returns a text response containing one of the following keywords, Bot will handle them specially:

 #HANDOVER#: Handover the conversation to an agent.#END#: End the conversation.